-Lawrence G. Smith, MD, Senior Vice President and Chief Medical Officer of NSLIJ HCI, NSLIJ and of each Member of the Obligated Group.
-Dr. Smith joined NSLIJ in May 2005 as Chief Academic Officer and Senior Vice President of Academic Affairs to oversee NSLIJ's graduate medical education and medical student education programs, as well as academic faculty appointments.
-He was appointed Senior Vice President and Chief Medical Officer in September 2006.
-As Chief Medical Officer, Dr. Smith is NSLIJ's senior physician with administrative oversight for all clinical programs, faculty practice. department chairs, quality management and The Feinstein Institute for Medical Research for NSLIJ.
 Prior to assuming his position at NSLIJ, Dr. Smith served at Mount Sinai School of Medicine in Manhattan as dean and chairman of medical education, director of Mount Sinai's Institute for Medical Education, professor of medicine and an attending physician.
 Prior to joining Mount Sinai in 1994, Dr. Smith served as SUNY Stony Brook's director of education and clinical affairs for the department of medicine, a senior attending physician at Stony Brook University Hospital and program director of the hospital's Internal Medicine Residency Program.
 He earned his medical degree from NYU School of Medicine, along with a Bachelor of Science degree in physics from Fordham University.
-He participated in the Harvard Macy Institute's Program for Leaders in Medical Education and the Stanford Faculty Development Program for medical Educators in the area of medical decision making.
+He participated in the Harvard Macy Institute's Program for Leaders in Medical Education making.
 He is on the Board of Directors of the American Board of Internal Medicine, a Regent of the American College of Physicians, a former president of the Association of Program Directors in Internal Medicine, and is affiliated with numerous professional and scientific societies.

 Mark J. Solazzo, Senior Vice President and Chief Operating Officer of NSLIJ HCI, NSLIJ and of each Member of the Obligated Group.
 Mr. Solazzo has overall responsibility for operational objectives and scope of services necessary for the delivery of high quality medical care.
-He is responsible for the operational management of the (3) tertiary, (7) community, and (2) specialty hospitals of the North Shore-Long Island Jewish Health System.
-In addition, Mr. Solazzo is responsible for managing NSLIJ System's two nursing homes and the health care related businesses including a Core Laboratory, Home Care Division, Centralized Emergency Transport, RegionCare Infusion Therapy, and Hospice Care Network.
+He is responsible for the operational management of the tertiary, community, and specialty hospitals of the NSLIJ System.
+In addition, Mr. Solazzo is responsible for managing the NSLIJ System's two nursing homes and the health care related businesses.
 Prior to holding his present position, Mr. Solazzo was Senior Vice President and Chief of Staff from 1999.
 Before joining the health system, he held a number of senior level positions working on health and social services issues in the New York State Department of Social Services, where he worked for 15 years.
-He was responsible for the state's Child Assistance Program, which earned Harvard University's Innovations in Government award.
+He was responsible for the New York State's Child Assistance Program, which earned Harvard University's Innovations in Government award.
 He is a member of the American College of Health Care Executives.
 He earned an undergraduate degree from Fordham University, and a master's degree in business administration, with a specialization in health systems management, from Union College in Schenectady, NY.